Organic geochemistry: Petroleum

 Petroleum is also studied via carbon isotope analysis.
 Carbon isotopes provide insight into the Earth's carbon cycle and geological processes.
 Geochemists are able to discern the composition of petroleum deposits by examining the ratio of carbon isotopes and comparing this ratio to known values for carbon based structures of which the petroleum could be composed.

 Coal

 Vast knowledge about coal has been attained since the inception of its use as an energy source.
-However, modern geochemists are still studying how plant material changes into coal.
-They have determined coalification results from a selective degradation of plant materials, while other plant material is preserved.
-Coal macromolecules are usually made up of these degradation-resistant biopolymers contained in algae, spores, and wood.
-Geochemists have unraveled the mysteries behind coal formation by comparing properties of the biopolymers to properties found in existing coal macromolecules.
-The analytical methods of Carbon NMR and gas chromatography-mass spectrometry (GC-MS) combined with flash pyrolysis has greatly enhanced the ability of organic geochemists to analyse the minute structural units of coal.
+Geochemists have determined that coalification results from a selective degradation of plant materials, while other plant material is preserved.
+Coal macromolecules are usually derived from degradation-resistant biopolymers contained in algae, spores, and wood.
+The analytical methods of Carbon NMR and gas chromatography-mass spectrometry (GC-MS) combined with flash pyrolysis has greatly enhanced the analyse.